fedora-copr/fedora-copr.github.io/_posts/2020-06-01-deleting-list-of-builds.md

 layout: post
 ---

-Previously, when you wanted to delete lots of build in the Copr, you have to do something like:
+Previously, when you wanted to delete lots of build in the Copr, you had to do something like:

     for id in 10 12 13 15; do
         copr-cli delete-build $id